 Master of Science in Clinical Rehabilitation and Mental Health Counseling

 The objectives of the program are linked to the intent to provide: educational experiences for every student that facilitates the development of knowledge, skills, and beliefs necessary to practice as a qualified rehabilitation and mental health counselor; learning opportunities to support students’ ability to implement culturally responsive and ethically sound counseling practices, and clinical training environments that are focused on real world expectations.
 Graduates work in vocational rehabilitation agencies and companies, and mental health and substance abuse service agencies.
-The program is fully accredited by the Council on Rehabilitation Education (CORE) and is a WVU Program of Excellence.
-Please note that CORE is merging with the Council for Accreditation of Counseling and Related Education Programs in July 2017.
+The program is fully accredited by the Council for Accreditation for Counseling and Related Education Programs for the specializations of Clinical Rehabilitation Counseling and Clinical Mental Health Counseling and is a WVU Program of Excellence.

 Applications for admission to the clinical rehabilitation and mental health counseling program must be made to the WVU Office of Admissions.
 In addition to the admission requirements of the university and the College of Education and Human Services, the program has the following admission requirements.

 - A baccalaureate degree with coursework in appropriate areas

 - A minimum undergraduate grade point average of 2.8 based on a 4.0 system (students with a lower grade point average and otherwise exceptional credentials may be admitted provisionally); under 2.5 GPA cannot be admitted

 - GRE or MAT scores; a cut-off score (i.e., a minimum score) is not used as the only criterion for admission; use of multiple criteria is particularly important when using GRE scores to assess the abilities of educationally disadvantaged applicants, applicants whose primary language is not English and applicants who are returning to school after an extended absence.